open-policy-agent/opa/docs/new/docs/integration.md

 #### Ecosystem Projects

-The Go API is made available to allow other projects to build policy functionality into their applications. <EcosystemFeatureLink feature="go-integration" />
+The Go API is made available to allow other projects to build policy functionality into their applications.
+Browse <EcosystemFeatureLink feature="go-integration">Go integrations</EcosystemFeatureLink> in the OPA Ecosystem for inspiration.

 ### WebAssembly (Wasm)

 Policies can be evaluated as compiled Wasm binaries.
 See [OPA Wasm docs](../wasm) for more details.

-There are a number of projects already built on OPA Wasm, <EcosystemFeatureLink feature="wasm-integration" />
+There are a number of projects already built on OPA's Wasm support.
+Take a look in <EcosystemFeatureLink feature="wasm-integration">Wasm integrations</EcosystemFeatureLink> in the OPA Ecosystem for more details.

 ### Intermediate Representation (IR)